What's New

 October 11, 2007

 Rocket Robin Hood is coming to DVD.
 For those of you who didn't grow up in Canada, this 1960s animated series featured the adventures of Robin's 30th Century descendant and his intrepid band based on Sherwood Asteroid.
 An early episode features a time-travelling team-up with the original Robin.
 Later episodes are bizarre and produced by Ralph Bakshi (some episodes were recycled into his Spider-Man series).
 The San Diego Comic Con often shows episodes in their Worst Cartoons Ever panel.
-Buy them on Amazon.ca.
+[Note: This DVD Release was later cancelled.]

 October 6, 2007